IBM-Cloud/collaboration/server/client/README.md

-## Client

-This is the place for your application front-end files.
+The client is in the angular directory.